JTabb1213/myWebsite/README.md

 ## Project Description
 This project was created to learn and apply industry standard software engineering concepts, technology, and design.
-I did this by building a website using react.js and node/express js that displays city information, [click here to go the website](https://jacktabb.net/).
+I did this by building a [website](https://jacktabb.net/) using react.js and node/express js that displays city information.
 To build this website I used:

 [Rest Apis, click here to see more](#RestAPI)
 * My backend is built as a rest api.
 I did this to make clients such as the front end web pages easily retrieve, modify, or delete data from various resources.